nielswritescode/eventsite/_philosophy/Unconditionally_given.md

 - The list goes on...

 We can conclude that there is a significant energy investment for the organizer(s).
 To give unconditionally in all of these areas is likely to be a challenge for the organizer.

+### Compromises

+Naturally, when this framework is practically adopted, there will be a push to make compromises.
+We would like to stress that any compromises made to this particular element should be considered with great care, as there is a very thin line where a compromise entails the change of the entire energy behind the gathering.

+Which compromises should be made is entirely context-dependent.